Lynx-Huang/allxonTest/docs/Implement Features/Properties.md

 ![properties-update](../_img/properties-plugin-update.png)

-Properties Card is Designed for showing static related information, such as firmware version, hardware configuration, ..., etc. Here is a `v2/notifyPluginUpdate` example JSON, we can focus on highlight part to learn how to setup your Properties Card.
+The **Properties** card is designed for showing static information, such as firmware version, hardware configuration, etc.

+Here is an example of `v2/notifyPluginUpdate` JSON.
+Let’s focus on the highlighted section to learn how to create your **Properties** card.

 ```json {16-61}
 {